ashleychampagne/Web-Scraping-Toolkit/Beautiful-Soup-Workflow.md

     # Create a veriable to track whether a next link exists
     exists_next = True

-    # Run this loop until we break it
+    # Run this loop until there is no "next" link
     while exists_next:
     	exists_next = False
     	# pause for 5 seconds every time the loop repeats